My English boyfriend Joe and I experienced a big earthquake in Japan.

 We went to a train station, but they weren’t operating either.

-My mother drove for us to the airport which is in Chitose city.
+She drove for us to the airport in Chitose city.
 The motorway was closed.

 The lights at the crossing didn’t work.
 She had to drive very carefully.